Church on Île du Coin, Peros Banhos Atoll, Chagos Islands

 Leigh Turner ashore on Île Boddam, Salomon Islands, Chagos Islands

-After swimming ashore on Île Boddam
+After swimming ashore on Île Boddam, September 2008

 Chagos Islands: a new dawn?

-Two years ago, in November 2022, the British government announced that it would open negotiations with Mauritius about sovereignty over BIOT, the British Indian Ocean Territory or Chagos Islands.
+In November 2022, the British government announced that it would open negotiations with Mauritius about sovereignty over BIOT, the British Indian Ocean Territory or Chagos Islands.
 This would include “the status of the former inhabitants of the Chagos Archipelago.”
 No-one took much notice.

 The key paragraph of the 3 October 2024 announcement reads: